SciML/DiffEqDocs.jl/docs/src/features/diffeq_arrays.md

 ## ArrayPartitions

 ArrayPartitions in DiffEq are used for heterogeneous arrays.
-For example, `PartitionedODEProblem` solvers use them internally to turn the separate parts into a single array.
+For example, `DynamicalODEProblem` solvers use them internally to turn the separate parts into a single array.
 You can construct an `ArrayPartition` using RecursiveArrayTools.jl:

 ```julia